IPOs for SMEs

 An IPO or Initial Private Offer is an affordable way for a startup or early-stage company to raise equity capital.
 An IPO provides a simple and legal way to make private offers to issue shares to investors.

-Unlike an initial public offer, an initial private offer to issue shares does not require the preparation of a costly product disclosure document (prospectus) to be registered with the Australian Securities & Investments Commission (ASIC).
+Unlike an initial public offer, an initial private offer to issue shares does not require the preparation of a costly product disclosure document (prospectus).
+Another benefit is the company’s ability to remain a private company.

 Nonetheless, there can still be advisor fees, legal fees, document preparation fees, lodgement fees, etc. If you’re short on funds, offering Convertible SME Bonds to your early followers may be a way to cover off those initial expenses.
 Click here to issue Convertible SME Bonds.